Australian Horse Racing Classes Explained

 Factors that Determine Racing Classes

-In Australia, several factors determine which racing class a horse is assigned to, including a horse’s win/loss record and the rating it receives from the handicapper.
+In Australia, several factors determine which racing class a horse is assigned to, including its win/loss record and the rating it receives from the handicapper.
 The handicapper assesses a horse’s past performance and assigns a rating, which determines the horse’s handicap weight in its next race.

-In addition to these factors, the age and gender of the horse can also affect its racing class.
-For example, two-year-old horses usually race in separate classes to older horses, while fillies and mares may have their own separate classes.
+In addition to these factors, the horse’s age and gender can also affect its racing class.
+For example, two-year-old horses usually race in separate classes from older horses, while fillies and mares may have their own separate classes.

 It’s important to note that the racing class system is not set in stone and can vary between different racing jurisdictions.
 However, in Australia, the 13-class system is widely used and provides a fair and competitive environment for all horses and jockeys.